 Gregory Deck Blue Ridge’s SRO Officer, believes that seat belts would be worth a shot if it went from around 4-6 kids dying in school transportation accidents to a lesser amount, even though he wishes that there were none at all.
 Deck mentioned that there have been no fatalities around our area that he can recall.
 However, he stated that buses are built above car height so that if there was an accident, the impact wouldn’t be as powerful.
 Deck claims he read somewhere that seat belts run around $2 a seat belt.
 However, he believes that if we had seat belts on buses they could be a hazard.
 For instance if the bus were upside down, then the seat belts may not release and could cause even more deaths which is something nobody wants to happen.

-Christie Baldwin is a first year journalism student.
-She is an energetic junior, who plays basketball and softball.
+Christie Baldwin is a second year journalism student.
+She is an energetic senior, who plays basketball and softball.
 She enjoys being apart of the geocaching club.
 During the summer she works as a lifeguard at the New Milford Pool.